-Feline Hyperesthesia syndrome is an uncommon medical condition that distresses the brain which then results in a couple weird symptoms in felines.
+Feline Hyperesthesia syndrome is an uncommon medical condition that distresses the brain which then results in a couple of weird symptoms in felines.
 This medical condition affects cats of every age, however, it is typically common in older adult cats and the reason or causes for it is still a bit of a mystery.
-A couple of experts state that this medical condition could be brought on by seizures, a kind of brain disorder or a form of OCD, obsessive-compulsive disorder.
+A couple of experts state that this medical condition could be brought on by seizures, a kind of brain disorder, or a form of OCD, obsessive-compulsive disorder.

-Veterinarians typically describe this condition as a rippling act which begins at the top of the cat’s shoulders and continues down along its back all the way to the cat’s tail.
+Veterinarians typically describe this condition as a rippling act that begins at the top of the cat’s shoulders and continues down along its back all the way to the cat’s tail.
 This description explains why it is infrequently called twitchy cat syndrome or rippling skin syndrome.
 Hyperesthesia is the term that is used to define heightened or increased sensitivity that distresses the senses of any animal, which in this case, is the skin of a cat.
 It is actually possible to view the movement of skin in some felines, however, it can sometimes be difficult to see in others, as it is dependent on the length and thickness of the cat; fur.

 This condition has symptoms that could show up in any cat, regardless of sex or breed.
 That being said, Siamese, Himalayan, Burmese, and Abyssinian purebred cats appear to have a predisposition to developing hyperesthesia.
-The symptoms associated with Feline Hyperesthesia Syndrome are occasional, which means cats could behave normally for prolonged time periods, feeding normally and drinking sufficient amount of water, nevertheless, there are a couple symptoms that an owner would notice.
+The symptoms associated with Feline Hyperesthesia Syndrome are occasional, which means cats could behave normally for prolonged time periods, feeding normally and drinking a sufficient amount of water, nevertheless, there are a couple of symptoms that an owner would notice.
 In this article, we shall be taking a look at what this condition is and all you need to know in dealing with it.

 Feline Hyperesthesia can happen in any cat, regardless of age, however, it is more widespread in cats that are 1 to 5 years of age.
 Females and males are both equally susceptible.
 Although all breeds can be affected, a large percentage of Abyssinian, Persian, Burmese and Siamese breeds are more usually affected.